leouieda/website/content/pages/index.md

 ## Around the Internet

-You'll find me and my research outputs in various sites (there is also my [Currículo Lattes](http://lattes.cnpq.br/8939551682050504) for the Brazilians out there):
+You'll find my research outputs in various sites (there is also my [Currículo Lattes](http://lattes.cnpq.br/8939551682050504) for the Brazilians out there):